UrbanCode/Slack-UCD/README.md

     Version 2
         - Community GitHub Release

-### How to build the plugin from eclipse client:

-1. Expand the Groovy project that you checked-out from example template.
-2. Open build.xml file and execute it as an Ant Build operation (Run As -> Ant Build)
-3. The built plugin is located at releases/Slack-UCD-vdev.zip

 ### How to build the plugin from command line:

 1. Navigate to the base folder of the project through command line.
-2. Make sure that there is build.xml file there, and then execute 'ant' command.
+2. Make sure that there is `build.gradle` file there, and then execute `./gradlew build -PpluginVersion=<VersionNumber>` command.
-3. The built plugin is located at releases/Slack-UCD-vdev.zip
+3. The built plugin is located at `build/distributions/Slack-UCD-<VersionNumber>.zip`
-Note: Edit the Build.xml to change the version 'dev' to a release number.